 For several years, student art has found a home in the administrative offices at the Hattie Britt Board of Education office on Mount Laurel Road.
 Art teachers set-up a display with a sample of works created during the year on a rotating basis, and a small reception has been held before the work was taken down at the end of the month.

-This year, Superintendent George J. Rafferty hopes to extend the level of recognition for art appreciation in our schools.
+This year, Superintendent Dr. George J. Rafferty hopes to extend the level of recognition for art appreciation in our schools.
 Rather than hold a reception in administrative offices, he will visit students whose work has been displayed at the end of each month in their schools.
 During his classroom visits, the superintendent will present each student with a certificate of appreciation and a personal letter of thanks.
-Photos of those visits will be subsequently shared on this web page for parents, friends and family members.
+Photos of those visits will be subsequently shared on the photo gallery page for parents, friends and family members.